mnunezsa95/interview-prep/javascriptFundamentals.md

 - Arrow functions are a shorthand syntax for writing function
 - More compact syntax than traditional function expressions
-- Inherit the `this` keyword from their surrounding scope
+- Inherit the `this` keyword from their parent scope

 ## 30. What is the difference between querySelector and getElementById?